Capturing Striking Images When Photographing a RIB

 Once you’ve taken your photos, use photo editing software (these are all free) to enhance them further.

-Adjust the brightness, contrast, and colorus to make the images pop without over-editing.
+Adjust the brightness, contrast, and colours to make the images pop without over-editing.

 Conclusion